- B 1 DIVISIONAL PATRIARCH

 The flag is placed to the right of the Divisional Patriarch’s throne.

-The recession will follow same pattern with all ministers behind the candle bearers and the Divisional Patriarch last.
+The recession will follow the same pattern with all ministers behind the candle bearers and the Divisional Patriarch last.

 The congregation remains standing until the Divisional Patriarch exits the church.

 After the Divisional Patriarch departs the church the candles will be put out.